pommicket/bootstrap/05/README.md

 and interpret it as an if statement, whose condition is the variable `a`, and whose body consists of the single statement calling the `printf` function with the argument `"Hello!\n"`.

-Finally, we output the code for every function.
+Finally, we turn this internal representation into code for every function.

 ## executable format